Liel Kolet: Biography

 After gaining recognition in Europe, Liel was approached by leading producer Ralph Siegel who asked her to represent Switzerland in the Eurovision Song Contest, as part of an international group called Six4one, a group formed of different singers from different nationalities who came together to support the message of peace and unity.

 In 2007 Israeli Prime Minister Ehud Olmert nominated Liel as Official Ambassador for Northern Israel.
-She has also serves as official ambassador for The Peres Center for Peace, the Sheba Medical Center, the Children's Hospital, the Seeds of Peace and Children of Peace.
+She has also served as official ambassador for The Peres Center for Peace, the Sheba Medical Center, the Children's Hospital, the Seeds of Peace and Children of Peace.

 In 2008, Liel performed at the 10th anniversary of the Peres Center for Peace.
 Leading the musical part of the evening, her most memorable moment was when she sang a duet with Andrea Bocelli called "Ray of Hope" which was written by Shimon Peres and composed by Kolet.

 In 2009, Liel released her second album, "Be Free," of pop-classical songs and strong ballads, containing some of her own writing.
-The album featured collaborations some of the biggest names in the music industry.
+The album featured collaborations with some of the biggest names in the music industry.
 She recorded a duet called "For the Love of God" with Patti LaBelle.
 She also performed a live version of "What a Wonderful World with legendary Jazz musician Herbie Hancock.
 She released "Be Free" in Israel, Europe and Mexico.

 On 9 October 2012 Liel took part in an historic international event honoring the Dalai Lama.
 Performing before the world media at the Carrier Dome in Syracuse, New York, Liel sang for the Dalai Lama and appeared alongside Dave Matthews Band, Whoopi Goldberg, David Crosby and other international stars.

 In 2013 Liel received The Eagle of Peace award, for her humanitarian work and promotion of peace through her music.
 At the same event she performed in a unique collaboration with Iranian singer Ebi.
 They performed "I Can Hear Christmas."
 The song was produced by the Grammy Award Winner producer Humberto Gatica.
 She also had her first PBS special aired in the United States, called ‘My Journey to Peace.’
 The special was broadcast throughout the United States, bringing Liel's story into the homes of the American People, sharing her continuous mission to use her voice to promote peace.
 Following the PBS special, Liel toured the Eastern United States.